Createdd/Writing/2018/articles/CleanA.md

 All of those layers are dependent on the core layers but not the other way around.

+---

+Do you agree?
+If not, why?
+Thanks for reading my article!
+Feel free to leave any feedback!

+---

 ## Resources

 Here are some articles I found helpful understanding the concept "clean architecture":